pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

     number of times:
     -   SXP Item.
 A reference to the [SXP Item](/wiki/Items_Specification "wikilink") that will be exchanged.
-        This reference will be done under the [Items Specification](/wiki/Items_Specification "wikilink").
     -   Delivery instructions.
 Delivery information associated to the previous item:
         -   Party Provider.
 A unique reference (see xsd:IDREF) to a